Lorenz links, T-links, Minimal Braids, Positive braids with a full twist, and Geometric Types: Introduction

 \subsection{Organisation}

+This paper is organized as follows.
+In Section~\ref{section2}, we prove some isotopies that are used throughout the paper.
+In Section~\ref{section3}, we prove Theorem~\ref{equivalenceTV-links}.
+The proof follows the main idea of \cite[Theorem~3.5]{Lorenzknots}, but we simplify the argument using the isotopies introduced in Section~\ref{section2}.
+In Section~\ref{section4}, we use this equivalence to obtain a parameter-counting obstruction to isotopy among T-links.

+In Section~\ref{section5}, we study equivalent V-link and T-link presentations.
+We recover the Birman--Kofman parameter equivalence from the V-link/T-link correspondence, give conditions under which the corresponding T-link presentations are genuinely distinct, and construct families with many distinct presentations.
+We also exhibit infinite families of Lorenz links with a unique T-link presentation, after excluding the obvious destabilization case.

-This paper is organized as follows: in section 2 we prove some isotopies that we use in the other sections.
-In section 3 we prove Theorem~\ref{equivalenceTV-links}.
-The proof of Theorem~\ref{equivalenceTV-links} follows mainly from the idea of the proof of \cite[Theorem 3.5]{Lorenzknots}, but we simplify the proof using different isotopies presented in section 2.
-In section 4 we study conditions on the parameters of V-links to produce satellite links and then we apply these conditions to T-links using Theorem~\ref{equivalenceTV-links}.
-In section 5 we find conditions to obtain hyperbolic knots given by positive braids with a full twist.
-The final section, section 6, we apply these conditions from section 5 to find new and generalize some families of hyperbolic V-links and T-links.
+In Section~\ref{section6}, we study conditions on the parameters of V-links that guarantee satellite links, and then apply these conditions to T-links using Theorem~\ref{equivalenceTV-links}.
+In Section~\ref{Hyperbolic}, we find conditions under which positive braids with a full twist are hyperbolic.
+In the final section, Section~\ref{section7}, we apply the criteria from Section~\ref{Hyperbolic} to obtain new families of hyperbolic V-links and T-links, and to generalize some known families.